mavmaso/tvirus/README.md

 ## Using

- You can use postman, or similar app, to send json to this API.The endpoint and the item's list are below.
+ You can use postman, or a similar app, to send json to this API.The endpoint and the item's list are below.

   | Item              | Points    |
   |-------------------|-----------|